MercersKitchen/BYOD/README.md

   - ClickOff "Hide all Hidden Folders" (Want to see these)
   - Ensure "Pathways" are able to be shown
 - Check that the HDD is empty.
 If not, select the partitions, delete the partitions, and continue as necessary

+OPTIONAL: Turning off password expiry
+- Go into the shared network storage (example: \\edmnas)
+  - Either go to start, open up run, and type in \\edmnas
+  - Or go into the address bar in File Explorer and type in \\edmnas
+- In the Drivers folder, right click 'Set_PasswordExpire_False.bat' and run as administrator
+  - This batch file only runs one command that disables the password expiry for all user accounts.
+It only works if run as administrator

 ---